 Give service account user permission

 - In the Cloud Console, go to the Service Accounts page.

 Go to the Service Accounts page

 - Click Select a project, choose a project where the service account you want to use for the Dataproc cluster is located, and then click Open.

-- Select the checkbox by the Dataproc service account.
+Click the email address of the Dataproc service account.